solidjs/solid-start/docs/src/routes/tutorials/blog.md

 Make sure the `postinstall` script runs before you start the app - if it does not, run it manually (e.g. via `npm run postinstall`).
 </docs-warning>

-This might happen if you've added `ignore-scripts = true` to your `npm` configuration or you're using `pnpm` or other package manager that does not automatically run `postinstall` scripts, which Remix relies on.
+This might happen if you've added `ignore-scripts = true` to your `npm` configuration or you're using `pnpm` or other package manager that does not automatically run `postinstall` scripts, which solid-start/router relies on.

 ## Your First Route

 We're going to make a new route to render at the "/posts" URL.
 Before we do that, let's link to it.

-💿 Add a link to posts in `app/root.tsx`
+💿 Add a link to posts in `src/root.tsx`

 ```tsx
 <Link to="/posts">Posts</Link>